 Watch the video below:

 In social media, Sir Fernando has earned numerous positive remarks and respect from the netizens.
 Some told that his story is very inspiring and touching.
-There is no shame in selling kakanin because it is legal compared to those traffic enforcer who resort to ‘pangongotong,’ some added.
+There is no shame in selling kakanin because it is legal as compared to those traffic enforcers who resort to ‘pangongotong,’ some added.